au-ts/libvmm/docs/camkes_to_cp_guide.md

 * runtime libraries that provide the C runtime for the *protection domain*, along with interfaces for the sel4cp APIs

 And does not provide:
 * a build system.  seL4CP allows (and forces) users to choose their own build systems
 * runtime libraries/tools for specific supports

-Note that seL4CP only supports MCS kernel.
+Note that seL4CP only supports the MCS kernel.

-This guide will demonstrate the available 1-to-1 mappings between CAmkES concepts and seL4CP concepts, as well as potential ways to implement similar systems on top of seL4CP where seL4CP does not provide a feature.
+This guide will demonstrate  1-to-1 mappings between CAmkES concepts and seL4CP concepts where they exist, as well as potential ways to implement similar systems on top of seL4CP where seL4CP does not provide a feature.

 ## Overview